History of tea: India

 Commercial production of tea was first introduced into India by the British, in an attempt to break the Chinese monopoly on tea.
 The British, using Chinese seeds, plus Chinese planting and cultivating techniques, launched a tea industry by offering land in Assam to any European who agreed to cultivate tea for export.
 Tea was originally only consumed by Anglicized Indians; it was not until the 1950s that tea grew widely popular in India through a successful advertising campaign by the India Tea Board.

 Prior to the British, the plant may have been used for medicinal purposes.
 Some cite the Sanjeevani plant as the first recorded reference of tea use in India.
 However, scientific studies have shown that the Sanjeevani plant is in fact a different plant and is not related to tea.
-The Singpho tribe and the Khamti tribe validate that they have been consuming tea since the 12th century.
+In Assam, there is evidence of pre-modern medicinal use of tea among the Singpho and Khamti tribes.
 However, commercial production of tea in India did not begin until the arrival of the British East India Company, at which point large tracts of land were converted for mass tea production.